Maendler & Schramm

 Condition: requires restoration

 Karl Maendler (born in 1872 in Munich) built his first harpsichord for pianist Elfriede Schunck in 1907.
 The name of the company is related to the fact that Maendler married the daughter of another piano maker: M.J.
 Schramm.
-The company built around 600 spinets, clavichords and harpsichord instruments of various types.
+The company built more 600 spinets, clavichords and harpsichord instruments of various types.
 Maendler was a born experimenter: in 1924, he invented an instrument known as the Liedharfe, he also built instruments in collaboration with Carl Orff (a special model of xylophone, for which he used rosewood), and he experimented with the construction of a ‘dynamic’ harpsichord known as the „Bach -Klavier”, capable of changing the force of the string plucking under the influence of the special feather mounted on the edge of key changing the distance of the jack from the plucking point.
 Originally, Maendler’s instruments had a metal frame, but later the construction was replaced with a solid wooden truss (known as Rastenkonstruktion or Rastenbauweise).

 The instrument presented here is a typical example of the company’s flagship model: a ‘concert harpsichord’ with a disposition considered in Germany to be ideal for performing the music of Johann Sebastian Bach (16’8′ on the lower keyboard, 8’4′ on the upper keyboard).
+This model was manufactured for several decades (the Dorr Museum has a similar instrument from 1938).
+No. 573 indicates that this is a relatively late instrument by Maendler (1951–56).
+The maker lost his sight in 1956 and was forced to retire from professional activity.